hai-vr/documentation/docs/products/xyvr/privacy.md

 - Requests to the ChilloutVR API are done using the url `https://api.abinteractive.net/1`
 - **There are no requests to any other external services.**
   - There is no telemetry, analytics, or tracking of any kind.
+- Information from one account is never transmitted to the service of another account (e.g., Resonite account data is never transmitted to VRChat servers, etc.)

 ## Application startup